MttArmstrong/testing-new-framework/_episodes/06-marking.md

 5. a URL pointing to the full copy of the license.

 Others recommend including the full text of the license rather than just the name and a URL.

-Obviously, this a lot of information to insert into every file, and a lot of information to maintain.
+This is a lot of information to insert into every file and a lot of information to maintain.
-Note that the contributors to each individual file are likely to be different, so in principle each file could have a *different* copyright notice, each of which would need to be maintained.
+Note that the contributors to each individual file are likely to be different, so in principle, each file could have a *different* copyright notice, each of which would need to be maintained.
 All of which seems a little overboard for most purposes.

 The SFLC's suggestion is to boil the per-file header down to the essentials.
-You want enough information that if the file was distributed separate from the rest of the repository, that the recipient could identify the origins of the file and know where to look for the remaining details.
+You want enough information that if the file was distributed separately from the rest of the repository, the recipient could identify the origins of the file and know where to look for the remaining details.
 Something along the following lines:

 ```